Marius-Vuscan/ms-assignment/README.md

 # Intro
-This repository contains the implementation of the Microsoft assignment for the Infra & Dev Exp Engineer job interview.
+This repository contains the implementation of a big tech company assignment for the Infra & Dev Exp Engineer job interview.

 ## Requirement
 Create Kubernetes cluster in Azure, AWS or GCP, using Pulumi or Terraform: